AscendEX (BitMax) Token Market Cap Achieves $1.32 Billion (BTMX)

-AscendEX (BitMax) Token (CURRENCY:BTMX) traded 25.3% lower against the U.S. dollar during the 24-hour period ending at 14:00 PM E.T. on August 20th.
-One AscendEX (BitMax) Token coin can currently be bought for approximately $2.00 or 0.00003550 BTC on popular cryptocurrency exchanges.
-AscendEX (BitMax) Token has a total market capitalization of $1.32 billion and $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last 24 hours.
-In the last week, AscendEX (BitMax) Token has traded up 15.5% against the U.S. dollar.
+AscendEX (BitMax) Token (CURRENCY:BTMX) traded 25.3% lower against the US dollar during the twenty-four hour period ending at 11:00 AM ET on August 27th.
+In the last seven days, AscendEX (BitMax) Token has traded up 15.5% against the US dollar.
+One AscendEX (BitMax) Token coin can now be purchased for $2.00 or 0.00003550 BTC on major exchanges.
+AscendEX (BitMax) Token has a market capitalization of $1.32 billion and approximately $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.